 - Disney’s Paradise Pier – Donald Duck’s Seaside Breakfast/Brunch at the PCH Grill is an all-you-care-to-eat buffet along with characters visiting each table.

 - Disneyland Hotel – Tangaroa Terrace offers indoor and outdoor Polynesian-inspired dining overlooking the hotel pool area.
 Trader Sam’s Enchanted Tiki Bar is an excellent stop for creative cocktails.
 Goofy’s Kitchen offers a breakfast and dinner character dining buffet.
+The Coffee House has Dole Whip, even an adult-version with rum!

 - Disney’s Grand Californian – Storyteller’s Cafe hosts Mickey’s Tales of Adventure character buffet for breakfast/brunch.
 Napa Rose next door is splurge-worthy dining, especially for the Princess Breakfast Adventures character meal.
 GCH Craftsman Bar & Grill is upscale pool-side dining.